Business Valuation for a Bank Loan in Canada

 Can I use my accountant’s letter instead of a formal valuation?

-For some conventional loans, a letter from your accountant may be sufficient.
-For CSBFP intangible asset financing, the guidelines require an appraisal by a qualified professional.
+For some conventional loans, a letter from your accountant may be sufficient to satisfy the lender's internal review.
+For CSBFP intangible asset financing, however, the guidelines require an appraisal by a qualified professional.
 A letter providing a book value or rough estimate does not meet this requirement.
-Even where not strictly required, a formal valuation provides significantly more credibility and identifies value and risk factors that an accountant’s letter does not address.
+Even where a formal valuation is not strictly required, it provides significantly more credibility than a letter because it addresses the lender's actual questions: normalized earnings, asset values at fair market, owner dependency, and risk factors.
+An accountant's letter typically addresses none of these.

 How long is a business valuation valid for lending purposes?

-Most lenders expect a valuation to be current — typically within 6 to 12 months of the loan application.
-A valuation completed 2 years ago may not reflect current business conditions, market changes, or asset values.
-If the business has not changed materially, an update to an existing valuation is faster and less expensive than a new engagement from scratch.
+Most lenders expect a valuation to reflect current conditions, typically within 6 to 12 months of the loan application.
+A valuation completed two years ago may not reflect changes in business performance, market conditions, or asset values.
+If the business has not changed materially, an update to an existing valuation is faster and less expensive than starting a new engagement from scratch.
+If significant changes have occurred, a fresh valuation is the appropriate approach.

 Does the valuation need to be performed by a CBV?

-The CSBFP guidelines specify “an appraiser that has experience in evaluating such assets, such as a chartered accountant or a chartered business valuator.”
-The guidelines use “such as” — these are examples, not restrictions.
+The CSBFP guidelines specify "an appraiser that has experience in evaluating such assets, such as a chartered accountant or a chartered business valuator."
+The phrase "such as" establishes examples, not restrictions.
 The requirement is experience in evaluating the relevant assets, not a specific designation.
 A CPPA with business valuation experience, proprietary methodology for tangible and intangible asset identification, and on-site inspection capability qualifies.
 For conventional bank loans, the lender decides what they will accept.
-Most lenders care about the quality and thoroughness of the valuation, not the specific letters after the valuator’s name.
+Most lenders care about the quality and thoroughness of the valuation, not the specific designation of the valuator.

 Can the valuation cost be included in the loan?

-Under the CSBFP, yes — the appraisal cost may be financed through a CSBF line of credit or as part of a working capital term loan.
+Under the CSBFP, yes.
+The appraisal cost may be financed through a CSBF line of credit or as part of a working capital term loan.
 For conventional loans, this depends on the lender.
-Even when the cost cannot be included in the loan, it is typically a small fraction of the financing — a $5,000 valuation on a $500,000 loan represents 1% of the capital.
+Even when the cost cannot be rolled into the loan, it is typically a small fraction of the financing.
+A $5,000 valuation on a $500,000 loan is 1% of the capital.
 The return on that investment is access to financing that might otherwise be declined and potentially better terms because the lender has confidence in the collateral and cash flow.

 What if the valuation comes in lower than the purchase price?

 Under the CSBFP, the loan is limited to the lesser of the purchase price and the appraised value.
-If the valuation is lower, the CSBFP financing is reduced accordingly, and the buyer must make up the difference with equity or other financing.
-For conventional loans, a lower valuation may result in a reduced loan amount, increased equity requirement, or renegotiation of the purchase price.
-In either case, the valuation has protected the buyer from overpaying — which is valuable information even if it is not what the buyer wanted to hear.
+If the valuation is lower, the CSBFP financing is reduced accordingly and the buyer must make up the difference with equity or other financing.
+For conventional loans, a lower valuation may result in a reduced loan amount, an increased equity requirement, or renegotiation of the purchase price.
+In either case, the valuation has protected the buyer from overpaying.
+That is valuable information even if it is not what the buyer wanted to hear at the time.

 I am refinancing, not acquiring.
 Do I still need a valuation?

-Not always required, but recommended.
+Not always required, but strongly recommended.
 A refinancing valuation demonstrates that the business has sufficient value to support the new loan amount, that normalized earnings can service the debt, and that the assets provide adequate collateral.
 It may also identify intangible assets that can serve as additional security under the CSBFP.
-If the business has grown since the original loan, the valuation documents that growth and supports access to additional capital.
+If the business has grown since the original loan, the valuation documents that growth and supports access to additional capital on the basis of evidence rather than assertion.

 Get the Valuation Before You Approach the Bank